merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 done < <(ls SUBSET_GTDB_CONTIGS_DBS/)
 ```

-Once you run the above code, you should see in the datapack a folder called `SUBSET_GTDB_CONTIGS_DBS` that contains 338 database files, and a file called `GTDB_EXTERNAL_GENOMES.txt` that describes the name and absolute path to each genome's database on your computer.
+Once you run the above code, you should see in the datapack a folder called `SUBSET_GTDB_CONTIGS_DBS` that contains 338 {% include ARTIFACT name="contigs-db" %} files, and a file called `GTDB_EXTERNAL_GENOMES.txt`, which is an anvi'o {% include ARTIFACT name="external-genomes" %} file that describes the name and absolute path to each genome's database on your computer.
 If everything looks good, you can delete the archive:

 ```
 # clean up the archive